Hello everyone :) How you all doing today? I hope you’re great and all that fun stuff.

 I met Sarah Ockler last weekend at the Summer Lovin’ Book Tour stop at the Mission Viejo library.
-I actually met five new authors that, more about all of them who I just needed to read.
-Unfortunately, buy I could not buy books from all them (being a poor college student will do that) and so I bought two paperbacks, and one of them was the book I’m going to review today.
+I actually met five new authors that, all of them who I just needed to read.
+Unfortunately, I could not buy books from all them (being a poor college student will do that) and so I bought two paperbacks, and one of them was the book I’m going to review today.

 See, I’m trying to spread the kind of books I review out to different genres, not just the young adult fantasy types.
 I am going to mostly stick to YA because that’s what I’m passionate about and its what this blog is mostly about, my passion and support for YA literature.

 But I do notice that my Book of the Week posts tend to be in the supernatural and fantastical realms of YA.
 They tend to be paranormal and fantasy and science fiction and dystopian.

 Which is funny because I actually became very passionate in young adult literature through contemporary authors like Meg Cabot and Sarah Dessen.
 These two authors I really think are the reason I got so into reading (besides JK Rowling, obviously) and they are two of my biggest influences in my own writing.

 So I need to really get back to reviewing more YA contemporary books…and I read this book the other night, in the hopes that I’d like it and I could write about it for Book of the Week.
 I mean, I know, I could write about the books I didn’t like too but I like writing about books that I enjoy.

 And I seriously enjoyed this book.
 I stayed up til about 3:30 am finishing the book.
 And I normally stay up that late so normally it wouldn’t be THAT big of a deal BUT I had to wake up for school at 7 am so I pretty much got no sleep at all.
 But that probably means it was good, right?
 Right.
 So here is this week’s Book of the Week!

 Part of a Series: